00 Overview 01 Background 02 Exposure Control

 Perform hand hygiene

-When doffing PPE used for airborne precautions (AGMPs), make sure to exit the room and perform hand hygiene before removing your eye protection.4
+When doffing PPE used for airborne precautions (AGMPs), make sure to exit the room and perform hand hygiene before removing your eye protection and respirator.3,4

 Doffing for Scenarios without Contact and Droplet Precautions